Pythonity/python-ivona-api/README.md

 ```

 ## API
-There's no documentation as of now, but the code is commented and *should* be
+There's no proper documentation as of now, but the code is commented and
-pretty straightforward to use.
+*should* be pretty straightforward to use.

-That said - feel free to ask [me](mailto:pawel.adamczak@sidnet.info) if anything
+That said - feel free to ask me via [email](mailto:pawel.ad@gmail.com) or
-is unclear.
+[GitHub issues][github add issue] if anything is unclear.

 ## Tests
 Package was tested with the help of `py.test` and `tox` on Python 2.7, 3.4, 3.5
 and 3.6 (see `tox.ini`).

 To run tests yourself you need to set environment variables with secret
-and access keys before running `tox`:
+and access keys before running `tox` inside the repository:

 Code coverage is available at [Coveralls][coveralls].